 Other Adverse Reactions from Increased Cholinergic Activity

-Extrapyramidal Symptoms: Like other cholinomimetics, rivastigmine may exacerbate or induce extrapyramidal symptoms.
+Extrapyramidal Symptoms: Cholinomimetics, including rivastigmine may exacerbate or induce extrapyramidal symptoms.
 Worsening of parkinsonian symptoms, particularly tremor, has been observed in patients with dementia associated with Parkinson's disease who were treated with Exelon capsules.

 Peptic Ulcers/Gastrointestinal Bleeding

 Cholinesterase inhibitors, including rivastigmine, may increase gastric acid secretion due to increased cholinergic activity.
 Monitor patients using Exelon Patch for symptoms of active or occult gastrointestinal bleeding, especially those at increased risk for developing ulcers, e.g., those with a history of ulcer disease or those receiving concurrent nonsteroidal anti-inflammatory drugs (NSAIDs).
 Clinical studies of rivastigmine have shown no significant increase, relative to placebo, in the incidence of either peptic ulcer disease or gastrointestinal bleeding.

 Rivastigmine, as a cholinesterase inhibitor, is likely to exaggerate succinylcholine-type muscle relaxation during anesthesia.

 Because rivastigmine increases cholinergic activity, use of the Exelon Patch may have vagotonic effects on heart rate (e.g., bradycardia).
 The potential for this action may be particularly important in patients with sick sinus syndrome or other supraventricular cardiac conduction conditions.
 In clinical trials, rivastigmine was not associated with any increased incidence of cardiovascular adverse events, heart rate or blood pressure changes, or ECG abnormalities.